 In accordance with Rule G21A(b), the minimum duration for this programme will be 4 years of registered study and the maximum duration will be 5 years of registered study, including any periods of WIL.
-Should a student interrupt their studies by more than three (3) years, the student will need to apply to the department for permission to reregister and will need to prove currency of appropriate knowledge prior to being given permission to continue with registration.
-(Abbroved by Senate Rules Comm wef 2014/10)
+Should a student interrupt their studies by more than three and will need to prove currency of appropriate knowledge prior to being given permission to continue with registration.
+(Approved by Senate Rules Comm wef 2014/10)